 But Latin music is now ahead of country music, an occurrence that has rocked the foundations of the country’s music industry.

 YOUTUBE IS THE BIG LATIN MUSIC HOUSE

-In a report published by YouTube late last year in which it shared the list of the 50 most watched videos in 2018 through its platform, eight of the top ten were Latino artists.
+In a report published by YouTube late last year in which it shared the list of the 50 most watched videos through its platform, eight of the top ten were Latino artists.